abc123me/BetterForgeChat/README.md

 - *LuckPerms must also be installed on server*
 - *FTB Essentials must also be installed on server*
 - Profit!

-## Important disclaimer
-I have literally built this mod in one afternoon, and it still needs polish however the core code is quite secure and works extremely well, there are some key things however I have not yet implemented:
-- Chat color permissions, anyone can use chat colors in chat regardless of status
-- Chat styling permissions, anyone can use chat styles in chat regardless of status
-- Basic mod configuration file
-  - No way to enable / disable tab list formatting or nicknames
-  - A server might want to disable tab list nicknames to ensure clarity
-  - No way to configure chat timestamp

 ## Development
 I used eclipse to make this project, all files included, please feel free to do whatever you want with it